Vanderbilt-AR-8395-2022-Spring/Mahrukh_Tauseef/Readme.md

 ## How to run the code?

-After installing the dependencies and the entire folder called Head Pose Estimation, run the first seven cells of the notebook AR_Face.
+After installing the dependencies and the entire folder called Head Pose Estimation, run the first seven cells of the notebook AR_Face.ipynb.
 Note: It might take some time for the program to initialize the webcam to capture the video.
 A separate window is created that shows the view of the webcam with the pointer as well as the buttons.
 The video capturing can be terminated by pressing the escape button

 ## Video